Rides Mass Transit District: Service

 Rides Mass Transit District operates fixed-route services in Harrisburg, Marion, Mount Carmel, Olney, Robinson, and Paris.
 Additionally, fixed-route service is provided between Carbondale and Marion, while local and intercity demand-response service is operated through the Southeastern Illinois service area.
 Regular fares for all the fixed-route services are $1.00.

 Within Marion, the Wildcat Route provides service at 60 minute headways on weekdays from 6:00 A.M. to 5:45 P.M. and on Saturdays from 8:00 A.M. to 5:45 P.M.
 The Marion Crosstown route provides service at 60 minute headways six days each week.
 Within Harrisburg, the Bulldog Route provides service at 60 minute headways on weekdays from 9:00 A.M. to 5:52 P.M. and at hourly headways on Saturdays from 9:00 A.M. to 4:52 P.M.
 The Marion-Carbondale Route operates with departures every two and a half hours on weekdays.
 Fixed Route service in Robinson, Illinois was established in August 2024 with 60 minute headways operating Monday-Friday from 9 a.m. - 5 p.m.
 Fixed Route service in Olney, Illinois was established in September 2024 with 60 minute headways operating Monday-Friday from 8 a.m. - 5 p.m.
 The Paris Tiger fixed route was established in August 2025 with 60-minute headways operating weekdays from 7 a.m. - 5 p.m.
 The Golden Aces Route in Mt.
 Carmel was established in August 2025 with 60-minute headways operating weekdays from 7 a.m. - 5 p.m.
-The Marion East Route was established in August 2025 with 60-minute headways operating weekdays from 7:30 a.m. - 5:12 p.m. and from 8:30 a.m. - 4:12 p.m. on Saturdays.
+The Marion East Route was established in August 2025 with 60-minute headways operating weekdays from 6:30 a.m. - 5:12 p.m.

 At the Bill Jung Transfer Center and Park-and-Ride in Marion, Illinois, the Wildcat Route, Marion Crosstown, Marion East, and Marion-Carbondale route provide connections to South Central Transit.
+Fixed route passengers can download the Rides MTD Go mobile app to track bus location real-time, while door-to-door reservations can be requested in advance by using the Book It by Rides MTD mobile application.